A Semidefinite Relaxation for Sums of Heterogeneous Quadratic Forms on the Stiefel Manifold: Related work

-The works in \cite{boumal_nips2016, Pumir2018SmoothedAO} prove global convergence of nonconvex Burer–Monteiro factorization approaches to solve low-rank semidefinite programs, but these are distinct from our problem in which the columns of the orthonormal basis are constrained together in \eqref{eq:ncvxprimal}.
-Other works have studied optimizers to the nonconvex problem, like those in \cite{breloyMMStiefel2021,breloyRobustCovarianceHetero2016,SunBreloy2016,BreloyClutterSubspace2015}, using minorize-maximize or Riemannian gradient ascent algorithms.
+\sloppypar The works in \cite{supp:boumal_nips2016, supp:Pumir2018SmoothedAO} show nonconvex Burer–Monteiro factorizations \cite{supp:burer2003nonlinear} to solve low-rank SDPs have no spurious local minima and that approximate second-order stationary points are approximate global optima, but these are distinct from our problem in which the columns of the orthonormal basis are constrained together in \eqref{eq:ncvxprimal}.
+Other works have studied optimizers to the nonconvex problem, like those in \cite{supp:breloyMMStiefel2021,supp:breloyRobustCovarianceHetero2016,supp:SunBreloy2016,supp:BreloyClutterSubspace2015}, using minorize-maximize or Riemannian gradient ascent algorithms.
 While efficient and scalable, these methods do not have global optimality guarantees beyond proof of convergence to a critical point.
-Recent works have also studied convex relaxations of PCA and other low-rank subspace problems that bound the eigenvalues of a single matrix \cite{vu2013fantope,Morgenstern2019, won2021orthogonalSiamJMAA}, rather than the sum of multiple matrices as in our setting. \citet{won2021orthogonalSiamJMAA, won2021orthogonal} study the SDP relaxation of maximizing the sum of traces of matrix quadratic forms on a product of Stiefel manifolds using the Fantope and propose a global optimality certificate.
-We emphasize their problem pertains to optimizing a trace sum over multiple orthonormal bases, each on a different Stiefel manifold, whereas our problem separates over the columns of a single basis on the Stiefel and is completely distinct from theirs.
-Extending the theory of the dual certificate from \citet{kyfan} to the orthogonal trace maximization problem, they propose a simple way to test the global optimality of a given stationary point from an iterative solver of the nonconvex problem.
-Then in \cite{won2021orthogonal}, the same authors prove that for an additive noise model with small noise, their SDP relaxation is tight, and the solution of the nonconvex problem is globally optimal with high probability.
+Recent works have also studied convex relaxations of PCA and other low-rank subspace problems that bound the eigenvalues of a single matrix \cite{supp:vu2013fantope,supp:Morgenstern2019, supp:won2021orthogonalSiamJMAA}, rather than the sum of multiple matrices as in our setting. \cite{supp:won2021orthogonalSiamJMAA, supp:won2022orthogonal} study the SDP relaxation of maximizing the sum of traces of matrix quadratic forms on a product of Stiefel manifolds using the Fantope and propose a global optimality certificate.
+We emphasize their problem pertains to optimizing a trace sum over multiple orthonormal bases, each on a different Stiefel manifold, whereas our problem optimizes over the columns of a single basis on the Stiefel and is distinct from theirs.
+Extending the theory of the dual certificate from \cite{supp:kyfan} to the orthogonal trace maximization problem, the work in \cite{supp:won2021orthogonalSiamJMAA} proposes a simple way to test the global optimality of a given stationary point from an iterative solver of the nonconvex problem.
+Then in \cite{supp:won2021orthogonalSiamJMAA}, the same authors prove that for an additive noise model with small noise, their SDP relaxation is tight, and the solution of the nonconvex problem is globally optimal with high probability.